 I’ve always been a do it your selfer (not sure if that’s even word!).
 Fiercely independent, and at times stubborn, I always wanted to do things on my own.
 In the past it was difficult for me to ask for help.
 I always believed I could do it myself.
 Then along my journey I realized that trying to do it alone makes it much more difficult than it needs to be.

-A part of me still thinks it’s true that you can do anything yourself, but the other part knows there’s a true power and a greater outcome when you ask for help.
-Let’s face it, there are areas where we all struggle and while we can push through on our own, we gain much more by asking for help.
+A part of me still thinks it’s true that you can do anything yourself, but the other part knows there’s a true power and while we can push through on our own, we gain much more by asking for help.

 I have realized within myself and with my clients most of the difficulty in the help equation comes on the receiving end.
 It feels awkward to receive help when you are used to doing it alone.